lukastaegert/btd-rollup-2024/notes.md

 (Who am I, What is my motivation, how do I feel about this?)
 * Let’s talk about open source maintenance
 * Who used Vite?
 And Rollup?
+* Has anyone written their own JavaScript bundler?
+* These days, a lot of people like to do that
+  * Browserify, Webpack, Rollup, Vite, Snowpack, Parcel, esbuild, swc, Rolldown, farm, Rspack, Bun.build, Turbopack

 * Who had ever submitted an issue to Vite or Rollup?
     * Show some obscure issues
     * Why are issues painful